Classical Childrens Books

 Modern Language

 While using as much of his original as possible, I shortened sentences and, in cases where italics are employed, added or substituted words to make his meaning clear.
-The "thee's" and "thou's" and "thine" have been changed to you and yours.
-Unfamiliar words were either changed to its modern equivalent or explained in parenthesis.
+The "thee's" and "thou's" and "thine" have been changed to "you" and "yours."
+Unfamiliar words were either changed to a modern equivalent or explained in parenthesis.

 Other Minor Changes